YourePrettyGood/PseudoreferencePipeline/README.md

 `IRRNA`:
 1. `mem_#[mg]`: Set the maximum heap size for Java (during GATK calls) to #[mg], e.g. 30g for 30 GB (the default) would be mem_30g
-1. `misencoded`: Only use this option if you skipped the IR step, and have PHRED+64 encoded FASTQ files
+1. `misencoded`: FASTQ files from older Illumina sequencers have quality scores encoded as PHRED+64, and this flag converts them to PHRED+33, the standard
 1. `filter_mismatching_base_and_quals`: This option drops reads where the length of the sequence and quality scores differ
 1. `filter_bases_not_stored`: This option drops reads of length 0 (in case your FASTQ gets mangled during adapter or quality trimming)